Communities Of Practice Best Practices For Your Company

 Ideally, this is achieved through regular collaboration within an environment where everyone is eager to share his or her knowledge with one another.

-However, in its early stage, initiating and encouraging your team to make CoPs work can be a bit challenging.
+However, in its early stages, initiating and encouraging your team to make CoPs work can be a bit challenging.
 This can frustrate you but using the ten best practices below can address this slump head-on.

 Establish a clear plan or “structure”